 Importantly, excellence in research also includes serving as a model of professional conduct for students and fellows, colleagues and research team members.

-Service
+Leadership and Service

-Service is a core mission of the University and the School of Medicine.
+Leadership and service are core missions of the University and the School of Medicine.
 Service is broadly defined as using the faculty member’s relevant expertise, in collaboration with others, to support the University community, the faculty member’s academic profession and our broader society.
 All faculty members are expected to contribute to the service missions of the School.
 The School of Medicine especially values service activities where the faculty member has demonstrated leadership and impact.
 Service is distinguished from, but supports, the teaching, clinical and scholarly missions of the School.
 Service includes a wide range of activities, including committee work, service on study sections and editorial boards, leadership of conferences, activities that inform public policy, and activities that confront racism and bias, support marginalized populations and promote diversity, equity and inclusion.
 Service also includes engaging communities and forming academic-community partnerships that promote healthy and resilient communities through programs in clinical care, education, research and advocacy.

 Faculty Ranks and Tenure in the School of Medicine